Virtuouz/vellum/readme.md

 - **Advanced Authoring Components:**
 	- Tabs
     - Accordions
-    - Mermaid.js graphs
-        - Automatically styled with your theme
-        - Built in panning and zooming
+    - Mermaid.js graphs (styled with your theme and with built in panning and zooming)
     - File Tree
     - Task lists
     - Callouts (info, warning, error)